ARM-software/arm-trusted-firmware/docs/auth-framework.rst

       -  ``alg``: the signature algorithm used (obtained from current image)
       -  ``data``: the data to be signed (obtained from current image)

--  ``authenticated_data``: this array indicates what authentication parameters must be extracted from an image once it has been authenticated.
+-  ``authenticated_data``: this array pointer indicates what authentication parameters must be extracted from an image once it has been authenticated.
    Each parameter consists of a parameter descriptor and the buffer address/size to store the parameter.
 The CoT is responsible for allocating the required memory to store the parameters.
+This pointer may be NULL.

 In the ``tbbr_cot.c`` file, a set of buffers are allocated to store the parameters extracted from the certificates.
 In the case of the TBBR CoT, these parameters